PentestDIY/glossary/security-assessment.md

 ### False Positives and Security Assessments

-Pentesting is known to produce false positives, especially during the initial discovery phase when automated scanning tools are used.
+Security Assessments are known to produce false positives, especially during the initial discovery phase when automated scanning tools are used.
 These tools are great for quickly finding a large number of potential vulnerabilities, but they can't tell you if a weakness is truly exploitable.
 A skilled pentester manually validates these results, providing a report with a much higher degree of accuracy and a clear focus on the most critical, exploitable risks.
 This makes a penetration test report far more valuable than a raw scan report.

 ### Disclaimer:
 Information on this page is not proprietary to Pentest DIY - in fact it is industry standards and should be widely adopted.
 It is a curated set of terms and processes explained for our non technical users.